5 Surprising Reasons You May Get A Mammogram Call Back

 Contrary to popular belief, lumps are not always cancerous.
 In fact, one of the most common causes of lumps, simple cysts, are benign growths that naturally develop with age and changes in hormone levels.

 While cysts may feel either soft or hard depending on their location, all cysts are fluid-filled.
 But because it’s difficult to distinguish whether or not a mass is just a fluid-filled cyst or a solid lump with only a mammogram, additional testing is usually required.

 The breast tissue of every woman is made up of milk glands, milk ducts, dense breast tissue and fatty tissue.
 There aren’t always equal parts fatty tissue and dense tissue, though.
 Some women have higher amounts of one type or the other.
 The only caveat here is to know whether or not you have dense breast tissue, you have to get a mammogram.

 For women with dense breast tissue, your mammogram will show solid white areas, making it hard to see through.
 On the other hand, fatty tissue appears to be dark and transparent on mammograms, so it is much clearer.

 As women get older, it’s common for breast calcifications to form as a result of tiny mineral deposits in the breast tissue.
 Typically, these calcifications are harmless, but depending on the type, they may be cause for concern.

 There are 2 types of calcifications:

 Macrocalcifications.
-These are larger calcium deposits that often mean worsening changes in the breast.
-These changes may include aging of the breast arteries, past injuries, or swelling or inflammation.
+These are larger calcium deposits that are often the result of aging breast arteries, past injuries or swelling or inflammation.